Last updated on 2026-01-21

 - Combination of theoretical knowledge and practical skills.

-- Opportunities for hands-on learning through activities, simulations, and case studies.
+- Opportunities for hands-on learning through activities and simulations.

 - Interaction with professionals in active farm operations.